For Love of a Son

 Today, Leif is 17 years old.
 He's blind in the left eye and has partial vision loss in the right eye.

-Meanwhile, doctors use the Panoramic200 in the United Kingdom and North America.
-Since June, almost 1 million patients have been screened with the Optomap.
-This has helped save the sight of patients through early detection of many asymptomatic pathologies, including blood cancer, peripheral melanoma, diabetic retinopathy, and retinal holes and detachments.
+Today, doctors use the Optos Panoramic200 throughout the world.
+Since receiving its approval, millions of patients have been screened with the Optos Panoramic200; helping save the sight of numerous patients through early detection of many asymptomatic pathologies, including blood cancer, peripheral melanoma, diabetic retinopathy, and retinal holes and detachments.